Vienna at Christmas: Christmas Market & Lights Guide

 Whether you are done for the day and ready to just sit down somewhere warm or need a midday break, Vienna’s cafes make for the perfect cozy places to warm up and, of course, get something delicious to eat and drink.

-Coffee houses are a huge part of the culture in Vienna, so there is no shortage of ones to choose from.
-Classic favourites include Café Central, Balthasar, and Café Sperl.
-Personally, I’m a huge fan of the Sacher Café.
+The Sacher Café is another favourite.
 Yes, it’s expensive and yes it’s touristic but there really is nothing better than ending your day in Vienna with a mug of hot chocolate or glass of wine and a slice of their famous sacher torte.

 Whether you only have one day in Vienna or one week, your visit here will no doubt leave you wanting to come back.
 Vienna at Christmas truly is a magical experience.